prometheus/docs/snippets/saved_replies.md

 ## DCO

 Thanks for your PR.
 For legal reasons, we require that all commits are signed with a [DCO](https://developercertificate.org/) before we can merge them.
+See [this blog post](https://www.cncf.io/blog/2016/11/08/cloud-native-software-can-trust/) for considerations around this.

 This means that the last line of your commit message should read like: